Privacy Notices

 The Company will also share your data with our third party outsourced HR provider if they are involved in the recruitment process.
 However, the Company will not share your data with other third parties, unless your application for employment is successful and it makes you an offer of employment.
 The Company will then share your data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service to obtain necessary criminal records checks.

-Your data may be transferred outside the European Economic Area (EEA) to our US office.
+Your data may be transferred outside the European Economic Area (EEA).

 How does the Company protect data?